Bill Wendell: Life and career

 Born William Joseph Wenzel Jr. on March 22, 1924, in New York City, Wendell served in the United States Army Air Corps during World War II and graduated from Fordham University with a degree in speech.
 He began his radio career in summer of 1947 at WHAM in Rochester, New York.
 He moved to WWJ in Detroit, where he worked in both radio and TV.
-Wendell returned to Manhattan in 1952 when he landed a job on the DuMont television network emceeing several shows before jumping to NBC in 1955.
+Wendell returned to Manhattan in 1952 when he landed a job on the DuMont Television Network emceeing several shows before jumping to NBC in 1955.

-He was a regular on the The Ernie Kovacs Show and on Kovacs's version of the Tonight Show which aired Monday and Tuesday nights from 1956 to 1957 with Wendall serving as the show's announcer, as well as a participant in sketches such as "Mr. Question Man" (a parody of The Answer Man).
+He was a regular on The Ernie Kovacs Show and on Kovacs's version of the Tonight Show which aired Monday and Tuesday nights from 1956 to 1957 with Wendell serving as the show's announcer, as well as a participant in sketches such as "Mr. Question Man" (a parody of The Answer Man).
 He also worked with Steve Allen, Jack Paar, Dave Garroway, and other NBC personalities.
 After Jack Barry was implicated in the quiz show scandals, Wendell succeeded him as emcee of Tic Tac Dough on October 13, 1958, until the show was finally canceled in October 1959.
 By December, Wendell had resumed his staff announcing position at NBC.
 His colleagues were Don Pardo, Wayne Howell, Gene Hamilton, Ben Grauer, Fred Facey, Bill McCord, Roger Tuttle, and Howard Reig.